areg-gareginyan/mac-utils/README.md

+# MacOS Utils

-# Utilities to manage Mac machines used for SW development
+Utilities to SW development environment on MacOS computers:
+- **setup.sh** : setup development environment from scratch (e.g. on a new MacBook)